5 Women’s Health Issues No One Talks About, But Really Should

 Solution: If either of these issues happens to you, do not be alarmed.
-"Female ejaculation is not dangerous and I reassure women that treatment is not needed," says the medical expert.
+"Female ejaculation is not dangerous, and I reassure women that treatment is not needed," Dr. Dweck says.
 Urinary leakage during sex is also avoidable by emptying your bladder prior to sex.

 Our bodies naturally have odors, but when the smell is strong enough to get noticed, pay attention.
-"It's possible that you have an imbalance of the normal bacterial balance in the vagina called BV, or bacterial vaginosis," explains Dr. Dweck.
+"It's possible that you have an imbalance of the normal bacterial balance in the vagina called BV, or bacterial vaginosis," Dr. Dweck says.
 "Women with BV may also have a grayish malodorous vaginal discharge."